liip/LiipTranslationBundle/README.md

 ### Translation interface in the backend

  * Edit through a contextual popin
- * Fast inline editting
+ * Fast inline editing
  * Possibility to view various translated column at the same time (en, fr, pt, etc...)
- * Filter by locale, domain, dates
+ * Filter by locale, domain, date
  * Filter for untranslated key
  * Search by key name or translation value
- * Display helps from the developpers
+ * Display help messages from the developpers

 ### Import/Export

 Useful to provide files to an external agency, or to transfer translations from a staging environment to production

- * Export translation in YAML
+ * Export translation to a YAML file
  * Export based on the current list filter
- * Export/import multi domain/language with a zip zip file
+ * Export/import multi domain/language with a zip file
  * Review change interface to handle collision at import time

 ### New translation keys insertion

  * Developers can provide context information to a translation keys (maxsize, description, comment, url, etc..)
- * Symfony command for developers to insert new complexe keys into Xliff
+ * Symfony command for developers to insert new complex keys into Xliff

 ### Security

- * Rights management (restricted to given loclae or given domain)
+ * Rights management (restricted to given locale or given domain)

 Installation